 CP Rail profit beats on lower fuel expenses, higher shipments

-Oct 23 (Reuters) - Canadian Pacific Railway CP.TO beat analysts' estimates for quarterly profit on Wednesday, driven by lower fuel expenses and as it shipped more coal, crude and fertilizer.
+Oct 23 (Reuters) - Canadian Pacific Railway Ltd CP.TO beat analysts' estimates for quarterly profit on Wednesday, driven by lower fuel expenses and higher shipments of coal, crude and fertilizers.

-The company's results came a day after larger rival Canadian National Railway Co CNR.TO, < CNI.N> missed estimates for quarterly revenue and cut its adjusted profit forecast for the year citing declining freight demand in North America.
+CP said its operating ratio, a closely watched productivity metric that measures expenses as a percentage of revenue, fell 220 basis points to a record-low of 56.1% in the third quarter.
+The lower the ratio, the more efficient a railroad.

-CP said average fuel price fell 10% to $2.41 per gallon in the third quarter, leading to a 16% fall in fuel expenses.
+Canada's second-largest railroad operator said average fuel price fell 10% to $2.41 per gallon in the third quarter, leading to a 7.1% fall in fuel expenses.

-Total carloads, the amount of freight loaded into cars during a specified period, rose 9.9%, while rail freight revenue per carload increased 3%, CP said.
+Total carloads, the amount of freight loaded into cars during a specified period, rose 1.4%, while rail freight revenue per carload increased nearly 3%, CP said.

-Revenue in the energy, chemicals and plastics segment, which also contains its crude-by-rail shipments, rose 13% to C$382 million.
+Revenue in the energy, chemicals and plastics segment, which also contains its crude-by-rail (CBR) shipments, rose about 13% to C$382 million in the quarter.

+While CBR shipments fell short of the company's expectations, CP remained optimistic that the new Alberta government will come to a resolution on the transfer of its crude contract.

+The current government is trying to offload onto the private sector nearly C$4 billion of crude-by-rail contracts that were signed by the previous government, amounting to 120,000 barrels-per-day of crude.

+The company expects crude volumes to increase in the fourth from the third, it said on a post-earnings call.

+Larger rival Canadian National Railway Co CNR.TO also beat quarterly profit estimates but cut its adjusted earnings forecast for the year, citing declining freight demand in North America.

-However, the company reduced its volume expectations for the year to low-single digit revenue ton-mile (RTM) from mid-single digit RTM on delays in the Canadian grain harvest and export potash volumes.
+CP, which maintained its full-year adjusted profit outlook, reduced its volume expectations to low-single digit revenue ton-mile (RTM) growth from mid-single digit RTM on delays in the Canadian grain harvest and export potash volumes.

+RTM measures the relative weight and distance of freight transported by a railroad.

+Canadian railway operators have been hit by a slew of problems, including lower-than-expected crude shipments and a late harvest of grains due to wet weather.

 Analysts on average had estimated earnings of C$4.52, according to IBES data from Refinitiv.